elegant-talk/elegant/COMPATIBILITY.md

 Arising in [this error report](https://github.com/bevry/cson/issues/68 "cson: package.json node engine >=0.8 might be incorrect") in the [CSON package](https://www.npmjs.com/package/cson).

-The offending `for...of` loop existed in the [typechecker dependency](https://www.npmjs.com/package/typechecker), which in [v4.0.0](https://github.com/bevry/typechecker/commit/72321e8e2ce98bdfebddb05f347e1511b57293fc#diff-105fa7fd0d9a64ffb6c375deccf3d510L30) was converted to the ES5 `for;;` loop:
+The offending `for...of` loop existed in the [typechecker dependency](https://www.npmjs.com/package/typechecker), which was fixed in [v4.0.0](https://github.com/bevry/typechecker/commit/72321e8e2ce98bdfebddb05f347e1511b57293fc#diff-105fa7fd0d9a64ffb6c375deccf3d510L30) via converting the ES6 `for...of` loop into the ES5 `for;;` loop:

 ``` javascript
 for ( let type of types ) {